-Yet despite all of the above, one thing Thor: The Dark World has in it’s corner is that it is by far the most interesting episode of the Shakespearean Thor & Loki show Marvel has ever done.
-During their rocky relationship from brothers to enemies and back again, it’s this point in their constant back and forth that draws the most interest.
-Neither the full blown Avengers villain of his last appearance or the untrustworthy sidekick in Thor: Ragnarok, Loki’s guilt and rage exploding in all directions (especially inward) makes his uneasy alliance with his brother against the Dark Elves spectacularly interesting.
-An explosive argument on their journey to the titular Dark World promotes a heated discussion that ranks of one of the best scenes that’s ever included the Asgardian siblings.
+Yet despite all of the above, one positive thing Thor: The Dark World has in it’s corner is that it is by far the most interesting episode of the Shakespearean Thor & Loki show Marvel has ever done.
+During their rocky relationship from brothers to enemies and back again, it’s this point in their blustery back and forth that draws the most interest.
+Neither the full blown Avengers villain of his last appearance or the untrustworthy sidekick in Thor: Ragnarok, Loki’s guilt and rage is exploding in all directions (especially inward) and makes his uneasy alliance with his brother against the Dark Elves spectacularly interesting.
+An explosive argument on their journey to the titular Dark World promotes a heated discussion that ranks of one of the best scenes that’s ever included the squabbling Asgardian siblings.

 Hemsworth leads an incredible charm offensive once again in the title role and it’s the best Thor has ever looked in his movie career but you can tell the rot is starting to set in as Marvel still seems uncertain what tone to ultimately settle on with perhaps it’s most difficult character to translate (thank God then for Taika Watiti).
-Hiddleston’s Loki is also still as effective as he ever was and extra points go to a latex encrusted (Killer Croc from Suicide Squad) for a great creature performance as super charged mega-elf, Kurse but you get the distinct impression everyone else (I’m looking at YOU Anthony Hopkins and Natalie Portman) is phoning it in at such a level you have to marvel at how strong the on set Wifi must have been.
+Hiddleston’s Loki is also still as effective as he ever was and extra points go to a latex encrusted Adewale Akinnuoye-Agbaje (Killer Croc from Suicide Squad) for a great creature performance as super charged mega-elf, Kurse but you get the distinct impression everyone else (I’m looking at YOU Anthony Hopkins and Natalie Portman) is phoning it in at such a level you have to marvel at how strong the on set Wifi must have been.